kushal-kamra/wallet-backend/README.md

 # wallet-backend
 Wallet System API

+Service is deployed on Render with base url - https://wallet-1sqh.onrender.com/ Postman collection with file name is added in this repo - Wallet.postman_collection.json

 This is a backend service for a wallet system that supports the following operations:

 1. Setup wallet